johnybang/CarND-Advanced-Lane-Lines/README.md

   * Overall, in the future I would also pursue more extensive smoothing between frames both for the lane boundaries and the radius and position calculations to make the display more readable.
 This would of course come with some trade-offs, longer averages lead to longer algorithmic delays in reporting/detecting changes in lane characteristics.
   * The most valuable next step in the future would be to instrument ways to view the entire pipeline stack in the video so that failure modes could be addressed in the most generalizable way possible.
 (For instance, at the binary masking or sliding window stage, rather than through frame averaging or frame ignoring strategies.)
   * More traffic (more cars) could affect performance as well, so I'd want to investigate examples with more cars
+* After incorporating yellow/white color thresholding focused strategies, it certainly gives me pause about what situations might arise where yellow and white lane lines may not be present.
+In such cases, perhaps some kind of gradient based or other car following method would need to be a fallback system.
+I mention those because that's what I imagine myself kind of doing as a human driver in vast parking lots, garages and dirt roads.